-Then showcase your ability to problem solve and do crises management.
-Perhaps recalling an event like a child falling ill where you had to think on your feet and take them to the doctor or where you had to draw on your first aid experience to deal with a sudden injury.
+Then showcase your ability to problem-solve and do crisis management.
+Perhaps recalling an event like a child falling ill where you had to think on your feet and take them to the doctor, or where you had to draw on your first aid experience to deal with a sudden injury.

 Make sure to include the following details

 - The areas you are able to work in and whether you are willing to travel.